aldrinrenzcruz/bitbearner/README.md

 If it's the opposite, click the button <b>Convert NS1 to NS2</b>.

 This tool simply adds or deletes `ns.` in every Netscript functions, it also adds/deletes `await` for the functions it's needed.
-This is to say that the user will still have to manually remove instances of `export async function main(ns)`.

 I haven't fully explored the game, so I'd appreciate if you'd let me know about any errors you encounter.